hellenike/textbook/docs/topics/module4/purpose/index.md

 ## Purpose clauses

 A purpose clause is a subordinate clause.
 As we have seen before, "clause" means it has its own subject and verb.
 "Subordinate" means that it is dependent on the main clause of the sentence and does not stand alone.
-The terms "dependent" (which we used back in Module 2) and "subordinate" are interchangeable for our purposes.
+The terms "dependent" and "subordinate" are interchangeable for our purposes.
 As the name indicates, *purpose* clauses explain the reason(s) behind the main action: why, or for what purpose, the action of the main clause was done.
 The verb of a purpose clause is never in the indicative mood.

 Identify the purpose expressed in these English sentences:
-He told them everything so that they would understand.
+- He told them everything so that they would understand.
-So that she wouldn't have to climb stairs, she slept on the first floor.
+- So that she wouldn't have to climb stairs, she slept on the first floor.
-The students practiced their Greek forms daily to learn them better.
+- The students practiced their Greek forms daily to learn them better.
-We live in order to love.
+- We live in order to love.

 The structure of a purpose clause in ancient Greek has the following features:
 - it is introduced by a specific subordinating conjunction: ἵνα, ὡς, or ὅπως